arkhn/fhir-river/README.md

 In the body of the query should be a field `resourceIds`containing a list of the ids of the resources to transform.

-- POST `/extractor_sql/`
+- POST `/sample`

-In the body of the query should be a field `resourceId`containing the id of the resource to transform and a field `primaryKeyValues`containing a list of the primary key values of the rows to transform.
+In the body of the query should be a field `resourceId`(singular!) containing the id of the resource to transform and a field `primaryKeyValues`containing a list of the primary key values of the rows to transform.

 *Example of request*